ziglang/zig/README.md

 [error: unable to create target: 'Unable to find target for this triple (no targets are registered)'](https://github.com/ziglang/zig/issues/5055), in which case try `-DZIG_WORKAROUND_4799=ON`

-Hopefully this will be fixed upstream with LLVM 10.0.1.
+This has been fixed upstream with LLVM 10.0.1.

 Building with LLVM 10.0.1 you might run into this problem:
 `ld: library not found for -llibxml2.tbd`